NCSclub/cof-chalenges-first-wave/README.md

 - the same image has a flag in the metadata **10 pts**

-- the same image has euh lsb steganography thing **15 pts**
+- the same image has euh lsb steganography thing (one flag in each color channel) **15 pts**

 - a comment in the html code (inspect) **5 pts**

+- a qr code that is missing some pixels, and must be recovered manualy **20 pts**

+- a button that adds a query string to the url, and that qeury string is a base64 encrypted string of a flag **20 pts**

 - an article that is a tutorial on how to connect to a SSH server but that dumb used his actual credentials (gets to the user1) (no flag)

-- a qr code that is missing some pixels, and must be recovered manualy **20 pts**

 ## ~service website: **30 pts**~
 ~has a login screen with no sign in so the info must come from somewhere else~